World Darts Championship schedule and order of play

 Everything you need to know about the tournament

-World Darts Championship: Michael Smith says he doesn’t want to be ‘former world champion’

-Teenage sensation Luke Littler returns to the stage at the World Darts Championship on Monday as he faces Brendan Dolan for a place in the last four.
+Teenage sensation Luke Littler returns to the stage at the World Darts Championship on Tuesday as he faces Rob Cross for a place in the final.

-Littler’s latest victim was Raymond van Barneveld, a legend of the game who claimed his fifth world title back in 2007, three weeks before Littler was born.
-But he was blown away at Alexandra Palace as Littler stormed into the quarter-finals.

-Gary Anderson – who lashed out at the press for overhyping the 16-year-old – lost out to Brendan Dolan earlier on Saturday.
-And the shocks have continued at Ally Pally with reigning champion Michael Smith crashing out at the hands of Chris Dobey on Friday evening.
+Littler’s latest victim was Brendan Dolan, a veteran darts player who had previously dumper Gerwyn Price and Gary Anderson out of the tournament.

+The 16-year-old now takes on Cross who produced a miracle display to fight back from 4-0 down and defeat Chris Dobey 5-4.
+Littler’s story emulates Cross’ who reached the final on his debut in 2018 before defeated Phil Taylor to claim the title.

 Here’s everything you need to know, and get all the latest darts betting sites offers here.